 In Cannon v.
-Cannon, the Maryland court of appeals ruled that parties who enter into a antenuptial in consideration of marriage are entering into a “confidential relationship” and so must deal with each other fairly.
+Cannon, the state court of appeals ruled that parties who enter into an antenuptial in consideration of marriage are entering into a “confidential relationship” and so must deal with each other fairly.
 If the contract is challenged, the party seeking to enforce the contract has to prove there was no inequity to the other signer.
-This case also stands for the proposition that if one party to an antenuptial or prenuptial agreement signs the agreement without the advice of counsel he/she will do so at their own peril.
+This case also stands for the proposition that if one party to an antenuptial or prenuptial agreement signs the agreement without the advice of counsel they will do so at their own peril.

-Getting Help from a Maryland Marital Agreements Lawyer
+Getting Help from a Maryland Marital Agreements Attorney